F – Definitions of Ailments

 – Fauces – The throat, from the mouth to the pharynx.

 – FBS – Fasting blood sugar.
-The level of glucose present if a blood sample drawn at least eight hours after the last meal.
+The level of present if a blood sample drawn at least eight hours after the last meal.

 – Febrifuge – Reduces fever.
 Substance that relieves or reduces fever.